Skip to Content

 Picture of a yearling I bought from a private seller.

-Here is a nice yearling I bought from a private seller.
+Prospective champion: Inspecting a yearling I bought at a private sale.

 Joining a Syndicate: An Accessible Path to Ownership

-For many, the dream of racehorse ownership might seem out of reach due to the significant financial commitment it entails.
+For many, the dream of racehorse ownership might seem out of reach due to its significant financial commitment.
 However, joining a syndicate offers a more accessible path into this exciting world.

 What is a Syndicate?